tomfran/typo/README.md

 Contributions are always welcome, feel free to open issues and PRs with fixes or new features.

+Also make sure to update the [Wiki](https://github.com/tomfran/typo-wiki) when introducing a new feature.

 ## 5 Typo Users

 If you're using Typo for your website, feel free to add your website to [the list](https://github.com/tomfran/typo/blob/main/USERS.md) alongside what you do! 😊